clekremer/portfolio3_hangman/README.md

 # Hangman Game

 The game is based on the typical Hangman word guess principle.
-It´s a terminal game hosted Heroku ([url to prod site](https://portfolio3-hangman-3c9d3306a756.herokuapp.com/)) and written in Python.
-For each wrong guess the gallow is build up and stickman is going to be hung up.
+It´s a terminal game hosted on Heroku ([url to prod site](https://portfolio3-hangman-3c9d3306a756.herokuapp.com/)) and written in Python.
+For each wrong guess the stickman is build up on the gallow.
 You have 7 attempts to guess to correct word.
 ![Image of landing page](docs/readme_images/start_game.PNG)